Nomura Real Estate says talks for purchase by Japan Post dead

-TOKYO, June 19 Nomura Real Estate Holdings said on Monday it was no longer considering a plan for Japan Post Holdings to buy a stake in it, confirming reports over the weekend.
+TOKYO, June 19 (Reuters) - Nomura Real Estate Holdings said on Monday it was no longer considering a plan for Japan Post Holdings to buy a stake in it, confirming reports over the weekend.

 Japan Post also confirmed in a separate statement that it was not considering purchasing the real estate company.